conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 A similar case happens with packages that package header only libraries.
 In that case, there's no binary code we need to link with, but just some header files to add to our project.
-In this cases the Package ID of the Conan package should not be affected by settings or options.
-For that case, there's a simplified way of declaring that the generated Package ID should not take into account settings, options or any information from the requirement which is using the `self.info.clear()`` method inside another recipe method called `package_id()`:
+In this cases the package ID of the Conan package should not be affected by settings or options.
+For that case, there's a simplified way of declaring that the generated package ID should not take into account settings, options or any information from the requirement which is using the ``self.info.clear()`` method inside another recipe method called ``package_id()``:

 .. code-block:: python

     def package_id(self):
       self.info.clear()

-We will explain the package_id method and how you can customize the generated Package ID's depending on your package later.
-You can also check the Conanfile's methods reference if you want to know how this method works in more detail.
+We will explain the ``package_id()`` method later and explain how you can customize the way the package ID for the package is calculated.
+You can also check the :ref:`Conanfile's methods reference<conan_conanfile_methods>` if you want to know how this method works in more detail.

 Read more
 ---------